cristian-encalada/docs/_posts/2023-08-11-generate-snake-graph-github-actions.md

 pin: true
 ---

-Instead of having the default github profile view, it's possible to generate a snake-eating image like above using the [snk tool](https://github.com/marketplace/actions/generate-snake-game-from-github-contribution-grid) in Github actions.
+Instead of having the default github profile view, it's possible to generate a snake-eating image like above using the [snk tool](https://github.com/marketplace/actions/generate-snake-game-from-github-contribution-grid) in __Github actions__.

+In this tutorial there are many screenshots and step by step instructions during all the process.
+The objective is that `everyone`, even with a basic technical knowledge was able to try and update Github's personal profile and at the same time __learn__ have an introduction to the basics of __GitHub Actions__ tools.

+The only __prerequisite__ is to have a __Github account__.

+### 0. Interactive demo

 Before starting, If you'd like to try by yourself an interactive demo, you can do it here using your __github username__: